Pablo-source/Shiny-app-using-COVID-data/README.md

 ## Shiny app re-design

-On **August 2024**, I have started to introduce some changes in the existing Shiny app design.
+On **August 2024**, I have started to introduce some changes to the existing Shiny app design.
 Both in the back end and app design:

 Back end:
 -   Define new functions to download data from CSSEGIS github repo: https://github.com/CSSEGISandData/COVID-19